-Medical Malpractice Lawyer Representing Clients in Baltimore, MD
+Medical Malpractice Lawyers Representing Clients in Baltimore, MD

 If you or a loved one suffered any type of injury due to a medical professional’s failure to uphold the standard of care for the treatment you required, we can assist you in holding them accountable for your damages via a medical malpractice claim.
 Peter Angelos Law has years of experience helping clients throughout the Baltimore, MD area recover compensation for their personal injury claims, including those pertaining to the negligence of medical professionals.

 What Is Medical Malpractice?

 The simplest definition of medical malpractice is a medical professional’s failure to uphold the standard of care for their patient.
 The “standard of care” is simply defined as the minimum level of acceptable treatment a patient’s condition demands.
 Medical professionals and researchers must use the best available data to determine the most appropriate treatments for known medical conditions and for managing patient symptoms.
 Doctors, nurses, anesthesiologists, surgeons, and other medical professionals may only deviate from the standard of care with good reason, such as when a patient is physically incapable of tolerating the accepted measures of the standard of care and requires alternative treatment.

 Medical malpractice also applies to cases of incompetence, such as a surgeon attempting a procedure without the requisite training and experience or prescribing the wrong medication to a patient.
 Peter Angelos Law has successfully represented Baltimore, MD area clients in medical malpractice claims pertaining to gross negligence, medication errors, diagnostic errors, surgical errors, birth injuries, and wrongful deaths caused by medical professionals.